Supported Operating System Images¶

 Ubuntu¶

-All of our operating system images go through a validation process in order to be provisionable on our hardware.
+All of our operating system images go through a validation process in order to be provisionable on our server plans.
 Not all operating systems are available on every server.

 Which operating systems are available on a specific server is listed on its product page and on the OS Compatibility page.